AkintoyeOlamide/Bookstore/README.md

 ## `Show your support:`

-Give ⭐ Star me on GitHub — it helps!
+Give this project a ⭐ Star on GitHub — it helps!